 While your giant okra may not be edible this year, the seeds can be used to grow a new crop next season.
 Leave the okra on the stalk until it dries out, then slice the shell and harvest the seeds.

-The distinctive shape of giant okra makes it ideal to create wreaths and Christmas ornaments.
+The distinctive shape of the giant okra makes it ideal to create wreaths and Christmas ornaments.
 They start out the same way.
 Dry the okra, either on the stem or by spreading it out on a cookie sheet and placing it in a 150 F oven for six to 10 hours.
 You want your okra thoroughly dried to prevent mildew

 You can paint the okra, lacquer it, or even leave it natural.
 Then let your imagination flow.
 Paint a Santa face on an okra pod, complete with flowing white beard.
 Or consider topping your tree with a star made from the okra pod.